 Taking all of these factors into consideration, the Directors believe it is reasonable to assume that the Company will have access to adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.
+Accordingly, they continue to adopt the going concern basis in preparing the interim financial statements.